Kernix13/javascript-cheat-sheet/notes.md

 - undefined vs null
 - arr.slice(-1) to get last item
 - use `array.slice(0, #);` to truncate an array
-- Destructuring Assignment for objects
+- Destructuring Assignment for objects and arrays
 - short circuit operators
+- primitive types: number, string, boolean, symbol, null, and undefined
 - Dealing With Empty and Non-Empty Values:

 ```js